 When a person is filing their complaint, it is in their best interest to call a sexual harassment lawyer in Houston, Texas to help them through the paperwork.
 A lawyer can ensure all the legalities are taken care of and that a person is not missing out on important details when they are filing their complaint.

 If a person was sexually assaulted and they faced injuries due to the encounter they can easily pursue litigation and press criminal charges against the individual who attacked them.
-Once again, an attorney can be invaluable at a time like this by helping a person gather evidence and prepare witnesses and statements for the actual court trial.
+Once again, a sexual harassment attorney can be invaluable at a time like this by helping a person gather evidence and prepare witnesses and statements for the actual court trial.

 What are the penalties of sexual harassment?